sonydata/EEG_Epilepsy_Classification/README.md

 A board-certified neurologist, Daniel Goldenholz, and his research team reviewed and verified the decisions about each patient.

-The files subject_ids_*.list contain unique IDs for each subject that is part of the corpus.
-We also provide links to the edf data for users who have not downloaded the entire corpus.

 BASIC STATISTICS:
 ```
   |-------------------------------------------------------|